fxmauricard/aspnetcore-url-shortener/README.md

 ## Implementation

-For the stringification, I've chosen base 62 with this alphabet : "23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_".
+For the stringification, I've chosen base 62 with this alphabet: "23456789bcdfghjkmnpqrstvwxyzBCDFGHJKLMNPQRSTVWXYZ-_".

 I've used the ShortURL class by delight.im to do this work.
 See [this link](https://github.com/delight-im/ShortURL) for more information about it.